-Have years of scandal finally caught up with Jacob Zuma?
+Have years of scandal caught up with Jacob Zuma?

 The magnitude of corruption allegations against Zuma is astounding.
 He faces more than 780 allegations relating to a 1990s arms deal alone.

 But the reason his demise is now on the horizon is a matter of party survival.
-Under Zuma, the ANC's popularity has been annihilated -- the party suffered huge losses in municipal elections in 2016.
+Under Zuma, the ANC's popularity has been annihilated; the party suffered huge losses in municipal elections in 2016.
 It even lost control of key areas in the party's heartland to the opposition Democratic Alliance.

-The ANC had previously supported Zuma, now 75, through several periods of scandal, but with the 2019 general election looming, getting rid of the President may be the only way for the party to stay in the race.
+The ANC had previously supported Zuma, now 75, through several periods of scandal.
+But with the 2019 general election looming, getting rid of the President as soon as possible gives the ANC a chance to reinvigorate its once-proud image with South African voters.

-The ANC has led South Africa since Nelson Mandela became the country's first black president in 1994, following the gradual end of apartheid.
+The ANC has led South Africa since Nelson Mandela became the country's first black president in 1994, after the gradual end of apartheid.

-Zuma often claims that the ANC will "rule until Jesus comes back," but South Africans are showing appetite for something else.
+Zuma often claims the ANC will "rule until Jesus comes back," but South Africans are showing appetite for something else.

+Absolute loyalty from its members has always been paramount to the success of the liberation party.

+In Tuesday's press conference announcing Zuma's recall, ANC Secretary General Ace Magashule continued to defend the man his party was seeking to oust.

 Who is Jacob Zuma?